 If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within the University or criminal justice system, we ask that you consider filing a voluntary, confidential report.
 Depending upon the circumstances of the crime you are reporting, you may be able to file a report while maintaining your confidentiality.
-The University Police and Public Safety Department as well as the Upper Burrell Police Department will accept confidential reports.
-Additionally, all campus incidents or crimes can be reported confidentially to the Director of Student Affairs, Chancellor or the Director of Business & Finance.

 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
 The confidential reports allow the University to compile accurate records on the number and types of incidents occurring on campus.
-Reports filed in this manner are counted and disclosed in the Annual Security and Report.
-In limited circumstances, the department may not be able to assure confidentiality and will inform you in those cases.
+Reports filed in this manner are counted and disclosed in the Annual Security Report and Annual Fire Safety Report.
+In limited circumstances, the Department may not be able to assure confidentiality and will inform you in those cases.